PERMEABLE LANDSCAPE AS NEIGHBORHOOD TREASURE IN SAN FRANCISCO

 VOLUNTEER by sending a note about your interest to info@plantSF.org.

-Owners: Have you received a "30-Day Notice to Repair" the sidewalk?
+Owners: Any property owner in San Francisco is eligible to apply for a Sidewalk Landscaping Permit.
+Have you received a "30-Day Notice to Repair" the sidewalk?
 The "Sidewalk Landscaping Permit" satisfies the requirements for repair.
 You may receive an extension to the 30 days by notifying the sidewalk inspector that you've initiated the process.
 Follow the "How-To" section or contact Plant*SF for more information.
 You don't have to wait to be cited to do your project however.

 Renters: Would you like to green up the sidewalk in front of your home or neighborhood?
 The process requires property owner signature, though anyone may do the planning and planting.
 Some landlords are willing to allow plantings where renters are on-site to maintain them.
 In other cases you may wish to work with a neighboring property owner on their property.
 Plant*SF is available on your behalf to educate property owners about the many benefits of plantings to landlords.